philarevalo/PopCOGenT/src/PopCOGenT/README.md

-# ClusterPop
+# PopCOGenT
-Measures recent horizontal gene transfer between pairs of genomes using the ClusterPop methodology and produces population predictions.
+Measures recent horizontal gene transfer between pairs of genomes using the length bias of the distribution of identical genome regions and produces population predictions.

-# Requirements
+# Important warnings

-As written, this code requires use of a computational cluster environment with SLURM.
-Infomap is also required and not provided in this repository.
-A list of required python 3 packages is available in ClusterPop.yml.
-These should be installed using miniconda in an environment called ClusterPop.
+PopCOGenT produces a lot of pairwise genome alignments.
+These are on the order of 10MB in size.

 # Input
-A directory with genomes in fasta format.
+A directory of genomes to cluster in fasta format.

 # Output

-`*_cat_ssd.txt` contains the raw calculation of length bias between all genomes.
+`*_length_bias.txt` contains the raw calculation of length bias between all genomes.
 `*.graphml` contains the unclustered length bias network in graphml format for visualization.
 `*.cluster.tab.txt` contains final population assignments.

-The base filename for all output files is set in `config.sh`.

-# Usage
+# Setup
-Set all relevant variables in `config.sh` and then run.
+Set all relevant variables in `config.sh`.
+Variable descriptions are provided as comments in `config.sh` and are also reproduced below.

-`sbatch run_ClusterPop.sbatch`
+* `base_name`: Base name for output files.
+Just a prefix to identify your outputs.
+* `final_output_dir`: Output directory for the final output files.
+* `mugsy_path`: Path to mugsy.
+Please provide absolute path.
+* `mugsy_env`: Path to `mugsyenv.sh`.
+Please provide absolute path.
+* `infomap_path`: Path to Infomap executable.
+Please provide absolute path.
+* `genome_dir`: Path to genome files.
+* `genome_ext`: Genome file filename extension.
+* `alignment_dir`: Directory for output alignments.
+Must provide absolute path.
+* `num_threads`: Are you running on a single machine?
+Please specify the number of threads to run.
+This can, at maximum, be the number of logical cores your machine has.
+* `single_cell`: Are your genomes single-cell genomes?
+If so, this should equal --single_cell.
+Otherwise leave as ''
+* `discard_alignments`: Whether to discard alignments after length bias is calculated.
+Alignment files can be 10MB each and thus a run on 100 genomes can take up on the order of 50 GB of space if alignment files are not discarded.
+Please set as either `True` or `False`.

+# Execution

+Once all variables are set in `config.sh`, you can run PopCOGenT using the run script `